 The main algorithm for the calculation of the GCD of two integers is the binary Euclidean algorithm.
-It is based on the following identities: GCd(a,b) = GCd(b,a), GCd(a,b) = GCd(a,b), and for odd GCd(a,b), GCd(a,b) = GCd(a,b).
+It is based on the following identities: Gcd(a,b) = Gcd(b,a), Gcd(a,b) = Gcd(a,b), and for odd bb, Gcd(2a,b) = Gcd(a,b).
 Thus we can produce a sequence of pairs with the same GCD as the original two numbers, and each pair will be at most half the size of the previous pair.
-The number of steps is logarithmic in the number of digits in a,b.
+The number of steps is logarithmic in the number of digits in a^{0} , b^{0} .
 The only operations needed for this algorithm are binary shifts and subtractions (no modular division is necessary).
-The low-level function for this is A,b.
+The low-level function for this is {MathGcd}.